Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Analytical reduction of the transfer operator

 The projected transfer operator admits a matrix representation $\mathbf{P}^\tau_{\!N} \in \mathbb{R}^{n_c\times n_c}$ with entries

-This matrix is column-stochastic and thus represents the Perron–Frobenius operator on the finite state space $\Cspace$:
+This matrix is column-stochastic and thus represents the Perron–Frobenius operator on the finite state space $\mathbb{F}$:

-\begin{rem} For very large $N$, the number of distinct coarse-grained densities is high because each spatial bin can assume many closely spaced values.
-A further reduction could be achieved by discretizing the value range of the densities themselves, i.e., by grouping nearby concentration levels into larger bins. \end{rem}
+\begin{rem} For very large $N$, the number of distinct coarse-grained concentration states is high because each spatial bin can assume many closely spaced values.
+A further reduction could be achieved by discretizing the value range of the concentrations themselves, i.e., by grouping nearby concentration levels into larger bins. \end{rem}